Ask The Sleep Specialists: FAQs

 This video gives an overview of what’s involved in having a sleep study.

 At SleepHub our aim is to help you achieve better sleep and a more balanced lifestyle.
 We do this by empowering you with the information and support you need to attain your sleep goals.

 Who is behind SleepHub?

 David is a specialist sleep physician delivering healthcare to clients with complex sleep problems.
-He is also the co-director of the Melbourne Sleep Disorders Centre, a multi-disciplinary sleep clinic for the diagnosis and treatment of sleep disorders.
+Visit David’s clinic website here.